1. On the title page of all your papers, you must include all of the following important information (sample PDF)

 f) Thorough and accurate documentation (At every point where I have consciously drawn upon the ideas of others, have I provided the information necessary for the reader also to consult the sources I have used?)

 3. For all questions of style, including footnotes and bibliographical information, please consult the "Chicago-Style Quick Guide" or the full edition of the Chicago Manual of Style Online, especially ch.
-14. For citing scripture texts, refer to sections 10.46 to 10.51 and 14.253 to 14.254, as well as to the Student Supplement of The SBL Handbook of Style (1999; available in the Tyndale Library, REF PN 147.
-S26 199)
+14. For citing scripture texts, refer to sections 10.44 to 10.48 and 14.238 to 14.241, as well as to the Student Supplement of The SBL Handbook of Style (1999; available in the Tyndale Library, REF PN 147.
+S26 199).
+Here is a sample page of footnotes and bibliography (with thanks to Dr. James Pedlar).

 4. Please acknowledge all sources of ideas.
 Plagiarism is a serious offense to high standards of academics and morality.
 See the "Policy on Academic Honesty and Dishonesty" for more information.

-5. Please do not submit papers in any kind of binder or cover, unless the professor gives specific instructions to do so.
+5. Most instructors will want you to submit an electronic copy of your paper only.
+If your instructor wishes a paper copy, do not submit papers in any kind of binder or cover, unless the professor gives specific instructions to do so.
 Staple all pages securely together with a staple in the top left hand corner.

-6. All graded papers will be returned to your student mailbox.
+6. All graded papers (hard-copy) will be returned to your student mailbox.

 7. All papers must be submitted by the due dates indicated by the instructor or in the course outline.
-See the
+Refer to MTS Policy for Submission and Grading of Late Assignments for details.

-8. All students are required to keep a back-up copy of each of their papers, whether on computer disk or hard copy.
+8. All students are required to keep a back-up copy of each of their papers, whether on a memory stick or hard copy.

-9. Students who display difficulties with English language skills in their assignments may be identified by the Professor for further assessment in the Writing Centre.
+9. Students who display difficulties with English language skills in their assignments may be identified by the professor for further assessment in the Centre for Academic Excellence.
 Students may then be required to take the English for Academic Purposes course in conjunction with current courses.

-* Please note: when you obtain your ID card from the Registrar’s Office, you are assigned a student mailbox.
+* Please note: when you obtain your ID card from the Office of the Registrar, you are assigned a student mailbox.
 Please check regularly for important Seminary mail and returned assignments.